Integration with React

 import "@dhx/trial-kanban/dist/kanban.css";

-This guide shows how to work with the trial version.
+This guide shows how to set up the trial version.

 Setting containers and adding Kanban with Toolbar

-To show Kanban with the Toolbar on your page, set up containers for both and initialize them with their constructors:
+To show Kanban with a Toolbar, create containers for both and initialize them using their constructors:

 import { useEffect, useRef } from "react";